TextField

 }

 Many apps require that controls shift and/or resize in case the keyboard is displayed.
-For instance, imagine a form that you fill out and the textfield to fill out is overlaid by the keyboard control.
-In that case, you want to shift up the control to make it possible for the user to see the textfield the user is entering the text in:
+For instance, imagine a form that you fill out, and the textfield to fill out is overlaid by the keyboard control.
+In that case, you want to use the Resize mode to shift up the control to make it possible for the user to see the textfield the user is entering the text in.

 class MainPageAdapter: SCDLatticePageAdapter {